Achieving your goals - intention

 Lifestyle coach Effie Parnell-Hopkinson kicks off our 'achieving your goals' series with the first instalment focusing on intention and how to set achievable goals.

-Whilst I am honestly thrilled that so many people recognise the need for change and set out to achieve these resolutions, I am not surprised so many fail.
-Even if the motivation is there, the 6 am alarm is set, the new shopping list is written out, NO ONE can change their behaviour overnight.
+Whilst it is fantastic that so many people recognise the need for change, it is not surprising that so many do not succeed.
+Even if the motivation is there, the 6 am alarm is set, the new shopping list is written out, NO ONE can change their long-term behaviour overnight.

 A change of behaviour must be preceded by a process, broken down into manageable and achievable steps.
-Whether this is a process of identification, of learning, or even changing thought patterns to support the desired behaviour; whatever it is, it’s hard to just do overnight.
-But that is not to say it’s impossible!
+Whether this is a process of identification, of learning, forming new and healthier habits, or even changing thought patterns to support the desired behaviour.
+Whatever it may be, it is hard to do overnight.
+But that is not to say it is impossible!

-So an example of a goal without using these principles would be something along the lines of: “I want to lose weight so I feel better about myself.”
-Using the same example, when applying the SMART principles it would look like this: “I want to lose 6kg in three months, which follows the recommended 0.5kg weight loss per week.
-I am going to track my progress through photos, measurements and how clothes fit me as I know confidence will come from inside (intrinsic motivation) rather than a number of the scales (extrinsic motivation).”
+So, an example of a goal without using these principles would be something along the lines of: “I want to lose weight, so I feel better about myself.”
+Using the same example, when applying the SMART principles, it would look like this: “I want to lose 6kg in three months, which follows the recommended 0.5kg weight loss per week.
+I am going to track my progress through photos, measurements and how clothes fit me.”

 You can already see how much more specific and personal the second goal is, right?
-The same idea applies to whatever your New Year’s Resolution is, whether it is to do with health, fitness or business.
-So now you’ve established your goal, your end-point and the finish line.
+The same idea applies to whatever your goal is, whether it is to do with nutrition, health, fitness, or business.
+So now that you have established your goal, your endpoint and the finish line.
 Now what?
 Well, you need to pave the path that will allow you to reach your goals.

-Because remember: “A dream written down with a date becomes a goal.
+Remember: “A dream written down with a date becomes a goal.
 A goal broken down into steps becomes a plan.
-A plan backed by action becomes reality.”
+A plan backed by action becomes a reality.”
 Everything we have discussed from the start to the end of this blog comes back to this quote.

 We have established what your intrinsic dream is.
-We then applied the SMART principles, setting specific, measurable, achievable, realistic and trackable guidelines, turning the dream into a goal.
-So the next step is to create a plan, breaking down each stage into its most basic form.
-This takes time but as with any form of goal setting, is absolutely necessary.
+We then applied the SMART principles, setting specific, measurable, achievable, realistic, and trackable guidelines, turning the dream into a goal.
+So, the next step is to create a plan, breaking down each stage into its most basic form.
+This takes time but as with any goal setting, is absolutely necessary.
 This goal-setting strategy not only requires you to become even more specific with your goals but allows you to keep on top of your progress on the path towards making your dreams a reality.

-Maybe you’ve already set yourself a New Year’s resolution, maybe you haven’t.
-Nevertheless, applying the principles we have spoken about and take the time to sit down and figure out exactly what it is you want to achieve and exactly what the process is going to be to get there.
+Maybe you’ve already set yourself a 2021 goal, perhaps you haven’t.
+Nevertheless, apply the principles we have spoken about.
+Take the time to sit down and figure out precisely what it is you want to achieve.
+Finally, make a solid plan to get there.